-Customers who meet certain eligibility requirements may be eligible to onboard non-Twilio numbers to the Twilio API for WhatsApp via our Bring Your Own Number (BYON) preview.
-If you are interested in WhatsApp BYON and you have a Twilio Account Manager, please reach out to them directly to discuss your WhatsApp BYON eligibility.
+Customers who meet certain eligibility requirements may be eligible to onboard non-Twilio numbers to the Twilio API for WhatsApp via our Bring Your Own Number (BYON) private beta.
+If you are interested in WhatsApp BYON, and you have a Twilio Account Manager, please reach out to them directly to discuss your WhatsApp BYON eligibility.

-- Number reachability: Your non-Twilio phone number must be reachable by a voice call and/or SMS.
+- Number reachability: Your non-Twilio phone number must be reachable by SMS (preferred) and/or voice call.
 If your non-Twilio phone number is only capable of outbound calls, it is not possible to activate it for WhatsApp.

 - Business need: BYON requests will be given higher priority if the number you want to activate is in a country where Twilio does not currently provide phone numbers, or if we have a documented difficulty in activating numbers there (affected countries).

 - Business eligibility: Your business must be eligible to use WhatsApp on Twilio.